David Benjamin Sherry

 Photo of David Benjamin Sherry in Alaska, 2019, by Reka Reisinger

 David Benjamin Sherry is a New Mexico-based artist who is both challenging and reinvigorating American photography.
-His work revolves around interests in environmentalism, queer identity and alternative film processes.
-He’s best known for his colorful landscape photographs, brought upon by the desire to explore the last remaining wilderness in America.
+Best known for his colorful landscape photographs, his work revolves around interests in environmentalism, queer identity, and alternative film processes broght upon by the desire to explore the last remaining wilderness in America.
 Through numerous projects, Sherry’s work expresses deep concern for the rapidly changing environment, while continuing to sustain a queer sensibility in the hetero-male dominated canon of landscape photography.
-Sherry has referred to himself as a “nostalgic-futurist” and uses a large format 8x10 film camera in order to reflect and understand our connection within the contemporary American landscape.
+Sherry uses a large format 8x10 film camera in order to reflect and understand our connection within the contemporary American landscape.

 Press